-Douglas Woodward is an adjunct professor in GSAPP’s Urban Planning program.
+Douglas Woodward is Adjunct Professor in GSAPP’s Urban Planning program and Coordinator of Studios and Practice.
 His work as a planner and urban designer in New York focuses on complex multi-use projects in dense urban environments.
 He was Chief Administrative Officer and Deputy Executive Director at the Lincoln Center Development Project (LCDP), where he managed the public review process and public space design for the one-billion-dollar redevelopment of Lincoln Center for the Performing Arts, the world’s largest performing arts center.
-He is now the Chief Planning Officer at LCDP directing the approvals process and construction logistics for the redevelopment of David Geffen Hall and other campus projects.
+He was subsequently Chief Planning Officer and is now Senior Director of Real Estate at LCDP in charge of entitlements, valuations, and the approvals process for the redevelopment of David Geffen Hall and other major campus projects.

 Prior to his work at Lincoln Center, he worked as an urban designer at the Department of City Planning in New York, where his projects focused on master planning, major area-wide rezonings, and large-scale development, including master plans and rezonings for Columbus Circle, Lower Manhattan, Hudson Yards, and Times Square.
 While at City Planning, he founded the Office of the Chief Urban Designer with the late Lauren F. Otis.
 As Vice President for Design and Development at Edison Properties, he led the project to create new architectural design identities for Edison’s Manhattan Mini-Storage, Edison ParkFast and Workspace brands.